modalitysystems/modalitysoftware-docs/twa/dependencies.md

-TWA contains the following dependencies.
+Teamwork Analytics contains the following dependencies.
+This list is subject to change and updated regularly, but should not be considered definitive.

-Below the first table are the dependencies of our private custom Modality packages for completeness.
+Below the table are the dependencies of our private custom Modality packages for completeness.

 Name | Version | Open Source
 --- | --- | ---
 Autofac | 4.8.1 | Yes